jweinst1/the-oblivion-language/chapter1.md

 #### Set Containers

 Set containers, or sets for short, carry order-less, non-quantitative collections of elements.
+They do not have any fixed size.